 3. Stevie Wonder

 Of course as an adult with a discerning ear, I know that Cher’s “The Harder They Come” and Barbra Streisand’s “Guava Jelly” are not what I thought they were when I was a kid.
 In fact, I can’t even recommend either except for their kitsch factor.
-But Stevie Wonder’s cover of Bob Marley’s “Redemption Song” is another thing entirely.
-I found his version several years ago on a compilation called Song Review: A Greatest Hits Collection that was released in 1996.
-I think it is probably Stevie’s single greatest recorded vocal performance—and that’s really saying a lot because he is an amazing singer.
-Perhaps the reason I love it so much is because in Stevie’s hands the song moves away from reggae toward something much more straightforward and anthemic, which is absolutely fine with me.
-I often listen to Stevie’s version of “Redemption Song” when I go running, not only because I appreciate its uplifting Chariots of Fire feeling, but because at a crisp 3:46, it is almost precisely the same amount of time I can actually run.
-I urge you all to get your hands on this record and make a Munk-style commitment to fitness today.
+But Stevie Wonder’s cover of Marley’s “Redemption Song” is another thing entirely.
+I found his version several years ago on a 1996 compilation called Song Review: A Greatest Hits Collection.
+I think it is probably Stevie’s single greatest recorded vocal performance—and that’s really saying a lot because in addition to his myriad of gifts, Wonder is one of the great singers.
+In Stevie’s hands, the song moves away from reggae toward something much more straightforward and anthemic.
+I often listen to Stevie’s version of “Redemption Song” when I go running, not only because I appreciate its soaring, decidedly non-reggae-ish arrangement, but because at a crisp 3:46, it is almost precisely the same amount of time I can actually run.
+Listen and behold the vocal genius of Mr. Wonder.